 If you pay income tax in New Zealand, there are several exemptions that allow you to reduce or avoid paying tax on the same income to the IRS as well.

 The two primary exemptions are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are a New Zealand resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax that you’ve already paid in New Zealand.
 The two can be combined, if this is the best option for your individual situation.
 Be aware though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal tax return.

-The US and New Zealand governments share taxpayer info, while New Zealand banks pass on US account holders’ account info to the IRS, so it’s not worth sticking your head in the sand or not fully disclosing your situation on your return.
-The penalties for tax evasion for expats are stringent to say the least.
+The US and New Zealand governments share taxpayer information, while New Zealand banks pass on US account holders’ account information to the IRS, so it’s not worth sticking your head in the sand or not fully disclosing your situation on your return.
+The penalties for tax evasion for expats are stringent, to say the least.

 New Zealand taxes – what you need to know